-This subject explores the design of language learning and teaching policies in Australia and globally.
-The educational policy contexts discussed in this subject include K-12 education in Australia, target languages taught in the countries where they are spoken as the first or additional languages, other models of English and other languages taught outside the school systems.
-The subject also explores policies on the teaching and learning of Heritage and Indigenous languages.
+This subject introduces you to the design of language learning and teaching policies in Australia and globally.
+You will explore various educational policy contexts including K-12 education in Australia, target languages taught in the countries where they are spoken as the first or additional languages, and other policy models of English and other languages taught outside the school systems.
+The subject also examines policies on the teaching and learning of Heritage and Indigenous languages.
 Geographically, the first part of the subject focuses on languages learnt in Australia and the second part examines different curricula and language policies in various parts of the world.
-The subject equips students with an insight into fascinating and complex matters of language planning, language politics and language policy.
+The subject equips you with an insight into fascinating and complex matters of language planning, language politics and language policy.